OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 We can see now the same four app extensions that we saw in Xcode before.

-###### Supported Data Types (Data Shared with Host Apps)
+###### Determining the Supported Data Types

+This is important for data being shared with host apps (e.g. via Share or Action Extensions).
 When the user selects some data type in a host app and it matches the data types define here, the host app will offer the extension.
-It is worth noticing the difference between this and Data sharing via `UIActivity` where we had to define the document types, also using UTIs.
+It is worth noticing the difference between this and data sharing via `UIActivity` where we had to define the document types, also using UTIs.
 An app does not need to have an extension or that.
 It is possible to share data using only `UIActivity`.

-Inspect the app extension's `Ìnfo.plist` file and search for `NSExtensionActivationRule`.
+Inspect the app extension's `Info.plist` file and search for `NSExtensionActivationRule`.
 That key specifies the data being supported as well as e.g. maximum of items supported.
 For example:

 ```xml
 <key>NSExtensionAttributes</key>